Roberto-1998/kubernetes_vprofileapp/README.md

 This project demonstrates the deployment of the **VProfile application** on a **production-grade Kubernetes cluster** running on AWS, provisioned using **kOps**.

+Cluster management is performed from a dedicated EC2 instance configured as the administration node.
+This instance should have the following tools installed:

+kops → for cluster creation and management

+kubectl → for interacting with the Kubernetes API

+aws-cli → for AWS resource management

+Optionally, helm → for managing Helm charts if needed

 We started from an existing project with all necessary configurations defined for inter-service communication and Docker images already available in a registry.

 Although this is a simple project, it allows working in a real production environment and understanding how to use different Kubernetes objects to run an application.